EnergAIze/EnergAIze/README.md

 - Predicts the power generation output, By analyzing weather forcast of next 15 days.
 - If there is surplus/deficit, that is, the difference of Avg consumption (approx) and Avg forcasted generation for 15 days.

-In the future we plan to...

-See below for our proposed schedule on next steps after Call for Code 2023 submission.
+Below is roadmap that shows how we plan to elevate our application with valuable additions.

 ![Roadmap](./images/energAIze-Roadmap.png)